wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 ## Create the Credential

-To get started, you set up the integration from Tanzu Mission Control to Tanzu Observability by Wavefront:
+To get started, you set up the integration from Tanzu Mission Control to VMware Aria Operations for Applications:

-### Step 1: In Your Wavefront Cluster, Generate an API Token
+### Step 1: In Your VMware Aria Operations for Applications Cluster, Generate an API Token

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td width="50%">In your Wavefront cluster, <a href="integrations_tmc.html#generate-a-service-account-api-token-for-tanzu-mission-control">Generate a Service Account API Token for Tanzu Mission Control</a>.
+<td width="50%">In your cluster, <a href="integrations_tmc.html#generate-a-service-account-api-token-for-tanzu-mission-control">Generate a Service Account API Token for Tanzu Mission Control</a>.
 </td>
 <td width="50%"><img src="/images/tmc_service_account_create.png" alt="Create service account dialog with name and description filled in."></td>
 </tr>